 In the Number of Centers of Gravity widget, enter the number of DCs (= Centers of Gravity) as an integer between 1 and the total number of locations that you take into account.
 After specifying this number, click Solve Multiple DCs Scenario to solve again.

-In this scenario, Center of Gravity Navigator runs the Multiple DC scenario several times to find a number of DCs that satisfies the specified maximum drive time.
+In this scenario, Center of Gravity generates a grid of cities on top of the data area and selects the minimum number of cities that can serve as DC such that all customer locations can be reached within the specified maximum drive time.
 This means that for each demand/supply location, the drive time to its serving DC (center of gravity) will be at most the maximum drive time you specify.
-Please note that the current algorithm does not minimize the number of DCs.

 - Maximum Drive Time

-- In the Maximum Drive Time widget, you can specify the maximum number of hours (!) that demand/supply is allowed to travel from DC to demand location/supply location to DC.
+- In the Maximum Drive Time widget, you can specify the maximum number of hours (!) that demand/supply is allowed to travel from DC to demand location/supply location.
 After entering this number, click the Solve Drive Time Scenario button.

 There are two widgets that contain settings for running the center of gravity calculations.
 Note that when adjusting the settings and solving the model, the results are not saved unless you store them in a case by using the data manager.